brianium/nav-button/README.md

 $ yarn add nav-button
 ```

-The `nav-button` library is build as a UMD module, so you should be able to use
+The `nav-button` library is built as a UMD module, so you can use it multiple ways - choose
-it multiple ways.
+whichever method suits your project best.

 CommonJS: